Welcome to your Tradinformed Backtest Model

 Cut is used when we want to move data and move the formulas that point to this data.
 Cut is particularly useful when we are using absolute references (see below).

-One of the defining feature of a spreadsheet is that one cell can reference another.
+One of the defining features of a spreadsheet is that one cell can reference another.
 A cell containing =C4 is referencing the value contained in cell C4.

 Absolute and Relative References